Anaslbkh/Anaslbkh/README.md

 I'm a fullstack developer, amateur gaming player and sports freak ✨

-  * 🔭 I’m currently working on:vaccination tracker worldwide
+  * 🔭 I’m currently working with: Parkos
-  * 📖 I’m currently learning: Nuxt.js
+  * 📖 I’m currently learning: Nuxt.js 3 - Jamstack
   * 💡 Fun fact: I used to be a clothes' seller

 # Connect with me: